 Your vote is important, regardless of the number of shares that you hold.
-Whether or not you plan to attend the annual meeting, I hope you will vote as soon as possible by signing and returning the enclosed form of proxy in the postage-paid envelope we have provided for that purpose.
+Whether or not you plan to attend the annual meeting, I hope you will vote as soon as possible, either electronically on the Internet, by telephone or by signing and returning the enclosed proxy card.
+Your proxy will not be used if you are present at the annual meeting and prefer to vote in person or if you revoke your proxy.

-Thank you for your ongoing support of and continued interest in Lexicon Genetics.
+Thank you for your ongoing support of and continued interest in Lexicon Pharmaceuticals.
 We look forward to seeing you at the annual meeting.